Twonki/Hopinosis/README.md

 `You@GHCI> :load Hopinosis.hs`

-This will let you use the lib.
+This will let you use the lib. (don't forget to run cabal configure once!
+You will need libraries.)

 ### With Cabal
 For more Information on the setup, see [the cabal file](Hopinosis.cabal).